 To write a location, the user must write the address into EEAR and the data into EEDR.
-If the EEPMn bits are 0b10, writing the EEPE (within four cycles after EEMPE is written) will trigger the write operation only (programming time is given in Table 13-1 on page 35).
+If the EEPMn bits are 0b10, writing the EEPE (within four cycles after EEMPE is written) will trigger the write operation only (programming time is given in Table 1).
 The EEPE bit remains set until the write operation completes.
 If the location to be written has not been erased before write, the data that is stored must be considered as lost.
 While the device is busy with programming, it is not possible to do any other EEPROM operations.

-The calibrated oscillator is used to time the EEPROM accesses.
-Make sure the oscillator frequency is within the requirements described in Section 14.10.1 "Oscillator Calibration Register - OSCCAL" on page 43.
+The calibrated Oscillator is used to time the EEPROM accesses.
+Make sure the Oscillator frequency is within the requirements described in "Oscillator Calibration Register - OSCCAL" on page 48.